MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-replicate.md

 	1. Rename target VMs as needed.
 	1. Select the OS disk for each VM from the dropdown lists.
-    1. Configure number of vCPUs and RAM for each VM as needed.
+    1. Configure number of vCPUs and RAM including selecting dynamic RAM for each VM, as needed.
     1. When finished, select **Next**.

         :::image type="content" source="./media/replicate/replicate-5-compute.png" alt-text="Screenshot showing the Compute tab." lightbox="./media/replicate/replicate-5-compute.png":::